Qualifications.

 reduction are enhanced.

-uses the latest version of the Reyburn Cyber Tuner
+Joe uses the latest version of the Reyburn

-IN ADDITION to acute listening and aural checks, for consistently high
+Cyber Tuner IN ADDITION to acute listening and aural checks, for consistently

 again, the best of both worlds…high tech combined with the human element.

-and drops too flat it requires special measures before it can be brought up
+too flat it requires special measures before it can be brought up and

 required when key A4 has dropped 5 or more percent.